percona/pmm-doc/docs/details/develop-checks/index.md

 ![!](../../_images/FrontEndChecks.png)

 ## Check format versions
-Since version 2.28 PMM uses Advisor checks format version 2.
+Starting with the 2.28 release, PMM uses Advisor checks format version 2.
 Format version 1 is deprecated.

 # Version 2 advisor checks for PMM 2.28 and newer
 PMM 2.28 upgraded Advisor Checks to version 2, which uses a slightly different structure than version 1 checks, created in 2.7 and earlier.
 This is because, compared to version 1 checks, checks created in 2.28 and later offer additional support for: